 Depending on the age of the roof, you may need to look into an updated flashing method.
-Old ways of flashing chimneys was to use tar, whereas galvanized nails are hammered through metal flashing more commonly these days.
+Old ways of flashing chimneys were to use tar, whereas galvanized nails are hammered through metal flashing more commonly these days.

-Sign number 6: Shingle granules have accumulated in the gutters
+Sign number 6: Shingle Granules have Accumulated in the Gutters

-If you have a large build up of granules in the gutters themselves, this is also a good indicator that the roof is at the end of its life and will need to be replaced.
+If you have a large build-up of granules in the gutters themselves, this is also a good indicator that the roof is at the end of its life and will need to be replaced.
 Granules tend to fall off the shingles more easily towards the end of their life cycle, rolling down the roof and accumulating in the gutters.
 Look for dark, patchy areas on the shingles as a good sign of granules falling off of the shingles.

 A sure sign of a roof in disrepair is seeing water spots on your ceiling inside the house.
 This is where water that managed to leak in through the roof pooled up on the inside of the ceiling.
-Often, it can’t get through the paint on the ceiling, so it pools and moistens the ceiling enough to create these patches of bumpy, odd looking spots.
+Often, it can’t get through the paint on the ceiling, so it pools and moistens the ceiling enough to create these patches of bumpy, odd-looking spots.

-Sign number 9: Water spots on the outside of the home
+Sign number 8: Water spots on the outside of the home

-Often found where the roof meets the wall, water spots can cause deterioration, rust or rot.
+Often found where the roof meets the wall, water spots can cause deterioration, rust, or rot.
 This can be a difficult job to fix and will likely require the skills of a professional roofing company but is certainly an issue that will need to be addressed right away.

-Sign number 10: Cracked and brittle shingles
+Sign number 9: Cracked and Brittle Shingles

 Another sure sign of a roof that needs to be replaced is cracked and brittle shingles.
 Shingles will lose their effectiveness over time, especially in areas where sunlight directly hits them.
 If you’re not near the expected end of the service life of the shingles however, you may need to check to see whether they’re under warranty and have them replaced.